newsuk/times-components/README.md

 ### Schema

-See [packages/utils/README.md] on how to update the schema
+See [utils package](packages/utils/README.md) on how to update the schema

 ## Debugging